Reload (Metallica album): Critical reception

 The album received some negative reviews from critics, several of whom criticized it for a lack of innovation.
-James Muretich of the Calgary Herald wrote that the "band's sound is becoming almost a little too predictable" and "Metallica is beginning to sound very much like metal world's version of ZZ Top, the increasingly weary purveyors of recycled riffs".
+James Muretich of the Calgary Herald believed that the band's sound was turning predictable and they were becoming "very much like metal world's version of ZZ Top, the increasingly weary purveyors of recycled riffs".
 In The Morning Call, Gary Blockus described Reload as the first Metallica album "with nothing remarkable or magic".
 In The Washington Post, Mark Jenkins said that "songs [such as "Fuel"] are more economical than they would have been in the band's early days, but otherwise come as no great surprise."
 Several critics also disregarded the idea of the sequel song "The Unforgiven II".
 In his 2012 biography Enter Night, Mick Wall calls Reload the "nadir" of Metallica's recording career.
 The author Joel McIver believed that Reload was "pure mediocrity" and worse than Load.